openaps/docs/docs/docs/walkthrough/phase-0/understanding-your-Explorer-Board-rig.md

 Since there is some warmth with an OpenAPS rig, it is also not recommended to put a rig unprotected in a pocket close to the body.
 The lipo battery can become warped from the heat or bent from being in the pocket and potentially compromised.
 A durable case or waist-belt pouch is a good idea (see [here](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/edison.html#cases) for both hard and soft case ideas).

 There are several places to get lipo batteries, with lots of different dimensions and capacities.
 A 2000 mAh lipo will get you about 12-14 hours of use, assuming you have the standard setup (which is what you get following these docs) running.

+### What happens if you have multiple rigs?

+If you have multiple OpenAPS rigs, they’re built to be polite to each other - so even if you had 2+ rigs in same room, they won’t trip each other up.
+They “wait for silence” before issuing any commands to the pump.
+By having multiple rigs throughout a house, you can move from room-to-room without carrying rigs because the rigs will pass-off comms as you moves in and out of the rig’s range.
+Stationary rigs will not need lipo batteries and can be plugged directly into the wall from the explorer board.